Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ### Functions in FP

-Functions in a FP language are first-class citizens.
-This means
+Functions in an FP language are first-class citizens i.e.
 -  they can be defined anywhere, including inside other functions
 -  like any other value, they can be passed as parameters to functions and returned as results
 - as for other values, there exists a set of operators to compose functions